This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Strabismus is a condition that causes your child's eyes to look in different directions.
-It is also called squint, crossed eye, or walleye.
-Your child's eye muscles do not work properly to control his eye movement.
+Your child's eye muscles do not work together to control his or her eye movement.
 This condition may only occur sometimes, or it may be present all the time.